Class size is limited – Register soon!

 Registration for both sessions can be accomplished from the Outdoor Ethics website.

 - You don’t have to be a scout to take this course, it is for everyone 14 and older who teaches outdoor skills to others.

-- Course Fee: $29 (includes over $37 worth of LNT materials, Saturday lunch and dinner, Sunday breakfast and lunch)
+- Course Fee: $35 (includes over $30 worth of LNT materials, Saturday lunch and dinner, Sunday breakfast and lunch, council fee)

-For 2 participants from the same family who will share one set of the LNT materials, the second person is only $11.
+For two participants from the same family who will share one set of the LNT materials, the second person is only $16.

 - Preregistration is required and class size is limited.